 What should I do about broken teeth?

 Broken teeth can be extremely painful for pets and can lead to chronic infection, abscess formation, and loss of secondary teeth.
-Immediate treatment is vital.
-Performing a root canal will save what's left of the broken tooth and prevent it from being reinfected.
-Where root canal is not an option, the tooth should be extracted.
+Immediate treatment is vital and the tooth should be extracted.

 I'm not sure I can afford dental cleanings every year.

 While dental cleanings may seem like an added expense, they're actually a very cost effective investment in your pet's health.
 Caught early, dental problems are easy to treat.
-Neglected, they can turn into serious, costly, and painful problems.
+When neglected, they can turn into serious, costly, and painful problems.